 - Put the sofa on a level surface if possible.

-- Decide whether you’re measuring with or without loose pillows and cushions, then stick to it.
-For delivery, measuring without loose cushions is typically more informative because that’s how the piece is handled through tight points.
+- Decide whether you are measuring with or without loose pillows and cushions, then stay consistent.
+For delivery planning, measuring without loose cushions is usually more useful because that reflects how the sofa is actually handled at tight points.

 How to Measure the Sofa Itself